Phuong Ngo: Political conflict

 Following the election, Ngo joined Labor with the help of the Labor Right, led by Grace and his new Canley Vale branch, now directly competing with the Newman's (Labor Left) Canley Heights branch.
 Ngo and Newman vied for new members, which led to considerable infighting over branch stacking.
 The ALP general secretary, John Della Bosca, arranged a meeting to resolve the dispute, during which Ngo agreed not to challenge Newman for pre-selection in exchange for Newman not challenging the credentials of members who joined Ngo's branch.
 At this time Newman was being targeted: his car had been paint bombed three times and he was receiving death threats.
-Publicly he blamed the Vietnamese 5T gang, but privately he confided in acquaintances that he believed it was Ngo "and that gang of hooligans" at the Mekong Club.
+Publicly he blamed a gang, but privately he confided in acquaintances that he believed it was Ngo "and that gang of hooligans" at the Mekong Club.

 In 1994, Fairfield wanted a sister city.
-Ngo advocated a city from Taiwan, which was endorsed by councilors Lalich and Anwar Khoshaba; Newman, in line with official party policy, pushed for a city in China.
+Ngo advocated a city from Taiwan, which was endorsed by councillors Lalich and Anwar Khoshaba; Newman, in line with official party policy, pushed for a city in China.
 A Taiwan relationship was against Australian Federal government policy, as Taiwan was not diplomatically recognised as a nation.
 According to former Cabramatta detective Tim Priest, Ngo had received a $117,000 cheque from Jin-Gou Chang of the Taipei Cultural Office in 1994.
 Newman learned of the transaction and accused Ngo, Lalich and Khoshaba of accepting funding from the Taiwanese government and stated that they should not be re-elected to the council, a position for which he received considerable support.
 The Hsinchu City sister city relationship was accepted despite only 100 Cabramatta citizens having Taiwanese ancestry.
 On 1 June, the Labor State Electoral Council condemned Ngo and Lalich, stating that if they continued to breach Labor policy regarding China, they would both be expelled.
 Ngo was furious and began openly approaching people who were not criminals for advice on acquiring guns and hiring a hitman.